s41ntm4rt1n/test-gpt/README.md

 ```
 or

-Upon successful login, go to **Settings** on the account sidebar and update your API key.
+Upon successful login, go to **⚙ Settings** on the account sidebar and update your API key.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first